PERSOL HR DATA BANK in APAC

 Matters to be included in the articles of incorporation

-Enterprise rules and regulations shall at the minimum, contain stipulations concerning (Labor Law, Article 111):
+Enterprise rules and regulations shall, at the minimum, contain stipulations concerning (Manpower Law, Article 111 paragraph 1):

 - (ⅰ) The rights and obligations of the entrepreneur